Ford Excursion: Origin and concept

-For 1978, Ford released the second generation of the Ford Bronco.
-To repackage the model line as a full-size SUV, the Bronco was brought closer in design to chief competitors Chevrolet K5 Blazer/GMC Jimmy and Dodge Ramcharger.
-Along with sharing its chassis with the Ford F-100 pickup truck, the Bronco was offered as a three-door half-cab wagon with a removable hardtop.
-In contrast to General Motors, Ford did not develop a five-door wagon body for the Bronco (in line with the Suburban).
-During the 1980s and early 1990s, Ford marketed five-door Bronco wagons on a special-order basis as license-built vehicles from second-party manufacturers.
-To assemble the design, the rear body of the Bronco was mated to crew-cab F-Series bodywork.
+For 1978, Ford released the second generation of the Ford Bronco, repackaging it as a variant of the Ford F-Series.
+To make the model line more competitive against the Chevrolet K5 Blazer/GMC Jimmy and Dodge Ramcharger, the Bronco grew nearly 2½ feet in length, but returned in its most popular configuration: a three-door half-cab wagon with a removable hardtop.
+In contrast with GM, the model line was not developed as a five-door wagon to match the Suburban (as the Blazer/Jimmy shared part of its design with the larger wagon).
+During the 1980s and early 1990s, Ford continued to produce the Bronco as a three-door variant of the F-150, but accommodated demand for five-door vehicles on special-order basis as license-built vehicles from second-party manufacturers.
+To assemble the design, the rear bodywork of the Bronco was mated to the body of an F-Series crew-cab pickup truck.
 Examples used the 1-ton F-350 chassis (a first since the IHC Travelall) as a basis, contrasting with the ½-ton or ¾-ton payload series offered by the Suburban.